 Working with trauma takes its toll on our bodies.
 Sometimes the effects are immediate and obvious – feeling sick, suffering from headaches and other symptoms of anxiety.
 Other effects might be more subtle and gradual – muscle pain, poor immunity, lethargy and extended or frequent absence from work.

-This is a workshop for you or your staff if you are coming across trauma in your work.
-You might be a counsellor, psychotherapist, support worker, nurse, social worker, lawyer, manager, researcher or in another role such as an unpaid carer.
+This is one of series of workshops for you or your staff if you are coming across trauma in your work or in an upaid role.
+You might be a counsellor, psychotherapist, support worker, nurse, social worker, lawyer, manager, researcher or in another role such as a carer.

-You will leave the session with a range of tools to take away that you can use during the working day, or on your own at home, in order to help restore balance in the body following contact with trauma.
+You will leave the session with a range of tools relating to the breath to take away that you can use during the working day, or on your own at home, in order to help restore balance in the body following contact with trauma.

 By the end of this workshop participants will be able to;

-- name the ways in which our health might be physically impacted by coming into contact with traumatic narratives and working with people who are affected by trauma.
+- name the ways in which our health might be physically impacted by coming into contact with traumatic narratives and working with people who are affected by trauma and explore the impact and role of breath

-the session will be mainly focussed on individual body work, but we will include some time for tea and an opportunity to connect with each other.
+the session will be mainly focussed on individual body work, with some time built in for personal reflection on the practices we are exploring.
+We will also include some time for tea and an opportunity to connect with each other.

 You do not need any experience of yoga, to be flexible or even to own lycra!
 We will be including some simple yoga movements to try out with the aim of connecting with the body and increasing relaxation rather than promoting flexibility and strength.